Board of Trustees

 - The treasurer shall assist the Director in financial matters.

 - The Director of the Library shall be the Fiscal Officer and shall keep detailed accounts of all financial arrangements of the Board.
-The Director shall present a financial report at each meeting and the Annual State Report at the Annual Meeting of the Board in February.
-The Director shall present bills at each meeting for approval and cause the approved bills to be presented to the Town Clerk for payment.
-In the months of January and July, when the Board is not in session, the Executive Committee shall meet for review and approval of bills.
-This shall also apply when the board is meeting without a quorum.
+The Treasurer shall provide a financial report for each meeting.
+The Director shall present bills at each meeting for approval and cause the approved payment of bills to be presented to the Treasurer for payment

 - Special meetings may be held on the call of the President or any three members.

-- Four trustees shall constitute a quorum at each meeting and a majority vote shall be necessary for the transaction of business.
+- A majority of the board of trustees shall constitute a quorum at each meeting and a majority vote shall be necessary for the transaction of business.

 - The President may appoint permanent or temporary committees.